shaisachs/origin-of-sadness/origin-of-sadness.md

 "Well then, I'll do my best."
 Henry set his spade down on the ground, and sat back on his haunches.
 How did every good story begin?
 "Once upon a time, there was a good, wise king, who ruled over a vast kingdom..."

 "Oh, Papa, you're telling it wrong!"
-Sophie stretched her feet upwards, standing on her toes for a moment, and it was only then that Henry realized she had worn her new sneakers for the afternoon's chores.
+Sophie stretched her calves upwards, standing on her toes for a moment, and it was only then that Henry realized she had worn her new sneakers for the afternoon's chores.
 They had purchased them together, just yesterday after school.
 The sneakers were a gleaming color of white - or, they had been yesterday - with a streak of purple on both sides.
 The heels were made of tiny red lights that flashed whenever Sophie took a step.

 Sophie took a breath and then sat down on the ground.
 "The story starts like this: 'Once upon a time, there was a little girl named...
 Stephie.
 Stephie loved to sing, all day and all night.
 She sang at the playground, she sang in the bath, she even sang at school!
 She sang while she was doing her homework, or playing with her friends, she sang while she was riding her bike.'"